 He’s a sports medicine doctor with a strong interest in coronavirus and COVID-19 who has done countless hours of research and thinking about the reopening process.
 But he also understands the unique challenges presented by jiu-jitsu because he’s a BJJ black belt and a former active competitor.

-We recently sat down to review his suggested steps and guidelines for safely re-opening jiu-jitsu clubs based on the reopening guidelines released by the Trump administration (scroll down for that conversation, and a bit further down for his guidelines in written form).
+Over the past few months we’ve sat down three times to review and revise his suggested steps and guidelines for safely re-opening jiu-jitsu clubs based on the reopening guidelines released by the Trump administration (scroll down for that conversation, and a bit further down for his guidelines in written form).

 Ultimately we have a choice about how we reopen our gyms.

 If we do it irresponsibly and cause a localized outbreak then that would be terrible for the sport, possibly causing a backlash that would shut down more gyms for much longer.

 The best way to get back to normal as fast as possible is by demonstrating that we’re being responsible and taking every possible safety precaution.